Barnard Castle School: History

 The school name was changed to Barnard Castle School in 1924, and it was by this time one of the largest public schools in the North of England.
 When Harold Birkbeck was appointed headmaster in 1935 there were 193 pupils.
 In 1942 the school was elected to the Headmaster's Conference, making it an "official" public school.
 Following the introduction of the Education Act 1944, from 1945 the school became a direct grant grammar school and the number of pupils enrolled at the school increased substantially.
 In April 1961 a £65,000 (£1.1 million in 2010) appeal was launched for funding to build new science blocks and a library building.
 By this time there were 470 boys at the school, more than half of whom progressed to universities or higher education.
 Birkbeck introduced squash to the school, and made it one of the best-known schools for the sport in the country in the 1960s and 1970s.
-The novelist Will Cohu described the school in 1974 as "a rugged Victorian establishment in a brooding Jacobean-style building overlooking the Tees ...
-The school was popular with parents who were in the armed forces.
+The novelist Will Cohu described the school in 1974 as "popular with parents who were in the armed forces.
 It was cheap, did not have any reputation for abuse, and was strong on games".
 The direct-grant revenue stream was abolished in 1975, making the school reliant upon independent funding.
 An appeal was launched that year to ensure the school's survival, with £109,000 (£750,000 in 2011) raised within nine months.
 The school's first computer was installed in January 1978.

 Frank Macnamara became headmaster in 1980, described as "an affable enthusiast" in The Guardian.
 Under his tenure the school would develop its reputation for fostering world-class rugby talent.
 For the duration of its existence (1980–1997) the school took part in the Assisted Places Scheme.
 Girls were first admitted to the Sixth Form in 1981, and the school has been fully co-educational since 1993.
 By 1992 there were around 610 pupils with an approximately 50:50 split between boarding and day pupils.
 From 1993, as the result of a HMC initiative, Eastern European children were awarded scholarships to study at the school; by 1995, 8 per cent of the school's intake came from overseas.
 Michael Featherstone, a former England hockey international, was appointed headmaster in 1997, and the school enjoyed considerable academic success during his tenure.